 In the image of this Belarusan (belarussian, bielorussian, belorussian) love poem, many poets were drowned.
 The woman it depicts is in shifting reflections, in burning reflections!
 She turns and turns, but when she reads my four verses, at last she froze, and as on a snapshot that one can contemplate, she finally appears!

-Belarusan, the language of the Eastern Slavic group, is spoken by 9 million people.
+Belorussian is the language of the new nation of Belarus, where it is spoken by about two-thirds of the population.
+This language of the Eastern Slavic group, is spoken by 9 million people.
 Detached from Russian in the 12th century, it was the language of the Grand Duchy of Lithuania.
 It is now the official language of Belarus.
-This Belarusan poem (Belarusian, Belorussian, Bielorussian, Byelorussian, White Russian, White Ruthenian) is from Minsk.
+It is written in the cyrillic alphabet with two letters more than in russian.
+This Belarusan (Belarusian, Belorussian, Bielorussian, Byelorussian, White Russian, White Ruthenian) is from Minsk.